bwalsh1191/darkdash/README.md

 python hello.py

 #This works.
-Run App2 for funcitoning bar graph
+Run App2 for funcitoning bar graph.

+## Also test.html is the current working file.
+Will fix and clean up in future push